-I first came across Mimi Kirk in a San Diego local news interview.
-When the reporter mentioned that she was 73 years old, I was completely stunned by how incredible she looked.
-When I found and explored Mimi’s website, the additional pictures of her and her healthy lifestyle further inspired me to contact her to gain additional knowledge about her journey on raw food.
+WE first came across Mimi Kirk in a San Diego local news interview.
+When the reporter mentioned that she was 73 years old, we were completely stunned by how incredible she looked.
+When we found and explored Mimi’s website, the additional pictures of her and her healthy lifestyle further inspired us to contact her to gain additional knowledge about her journey on raw food.
 Mimi is a wonderful role model to people at any age, as her investment and care in her diet has made it possible not only for her to look and feel her best, but to live life abundantly.
 Here is what Mimi had share…